FlorentRu/Global-Land-Temperatures-by-Major-City-Exploratory-Data-Analysis/README.md

 - How do regional differences factor into climate change impacts?
 Bar charts by country and boxplots by city show large geographic disparities in mean temperatures.

-## Potentiel Next steps I can take:
+## Potentiel next steps I can take:

 - Statistical Modeling: Fit linear or time-series models to quantify warming rates more precisely.

 - Geospatial Analysis: Map geographic temperature patterns and integrate with other climate datasets.

-- Feature Engineering: Create additional climate indicators (e.g., temperature anomalies, heatwave frequency).
+- Feature Engineering: Create additional climate indicators such as temperature anomalies, heatwave frequency.

-- Dashboard Integration: Build an interactive tool (e.g., Shiny app) to explore temperature trends dynamically.
+- Dashboard Integration: Build an interactive tool such as Shiny app to explore temperature trends dynamically.